zunzuncito/violetear-docs/post/allocs.md

 It is very basic but allows to test the router with both static and dynamic handlers.

-Once everything is setup, the router should be up and running and listening for requests, `wrk` is called like mentioned before and in another terminal this command is used:
+Once everything is setup, the router should be up, running and listening for requests, `wrk` is called like mentioned before and in another terminal this command is used: